 The Royal College of Nursing agreed that it and the British Association for Accident & Emergency Medicine, made a fundamental error on law, by wrongly claiming in an otherwise excellent report, that hospitals legally own bodies, (‘Bereavement Care In A&E Departments’ 1995:25 – see corrections in Nursing Times 11.09.1996:24 and 02.10.1996:27).
 No person and no organisation can “own” a body immediately after a death.

 Hospitals which design their own body collection form, must take considerable care, not to breach any aspect of relevant law.
 For example, any demand that some document be produced before a body can be collected, might be regarded by a court, as an illegal precondition.
 National NHS policy for almost 40 years, starting from 1955 states that hospital staff should not ask to see “green forms” from registrars of births and deaths (HM(55)30 & HM(72)41).
-The Alice Barker Trust and I is certain, that demanding to see a “green form” or any other document, before releasing a body, would almost certainly be illegal, no matter how NHS or other policies may be worded.
+The Alice Barker Trust and I are certain, that demanding to see a “green form” or any other document, before releasing a body, would almost certainly be illegal, no matter how NHS or other policies may be worded.
 Such policies, whether national or local, must not give unlawful guidance or unlawful instructions.

 There is no law which requires that undertakers be used for any purpose.
 It would be illegal to insist that undertakers must be used, to collect bodies from hospitals or anywhere else.